 The name Hands is tied to the ancient Anglo-Saxon culture of England.
 It comes from the baptismal name for the son of John.
 The given name John was originally derived from the Dutch Hans or Han.
-As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
-Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
-There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Hands has undergone many spelling variations, including Hand, Hands and others.

 Some of the Hands family moved to Ireland, but this topic is not covered in this excerpt.
-Another 157 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Hands were among those contributors: